On Consciousness, Thoughts, and Meditation

 You are capable of carrying in your conscious mind at any one time numerous images, numerous conversations, multiple emotions, numerous plans, numerous ideas – all in past, present and future carnations of each.
 Not to mention being able to do this while at the same time performing rather difficult tasks such as maneuvering the two tonne death machine that you know as your car through dazzlingly complex grids and networks of hundreds and hundreds of other many tonne death machines (AKA: city and freeway traffic).
 Though we're going to see – not today, but in a future related post – that we are not as good at this “multitasking” as we imagine.
 In fact, ironically, the better we “think” we are at multitasking, the worst we score on multitasking tests (something to bear in mind when attempting to mentally and physically multitask while behind the wheel of your car).

-As I hope is becoming clear to regular readers, our brains are no different than that of most other mammals – the basic “layout”, “hardware” and circuitry is virtually identical.
-The story of human evolution then is the story of the evolution of consciousness – or perhaps I should say “higher consciousness”.
+As I hope is becoming clear to regular readers, our brains are not as different from that of most other mammals as we humans would like to think – much of the basic “layout”, “hardware” and circuitry is essentially identical.
+(1) The story of human evolution then is the story of the evolution of consciousness – or perhaps I should say “higher consciousness”.
 (Higher cognitive abilities as well, of course, but I'd argue that our higher cognition is part and parcel our higher conscious abilities) Every single thing that humanity has accomplished – from higher social organization to the building of belief systems to all our enormously advanced technological achievements – all grew out of the higher human consciousness that we evolved (and are continuing to evolve – hopefully, that is.
 There's also nothing to say that other species that currently exist or may exist in the future may also evolve as high or higher levels of consciousness).